Saving for school or university fees

 Preserving reliefs

-Using a discretionary will trust on the death of the first spouse to die, can prevent valuable reliefs from being lost, if there is a subsequent change in circumstances, before the death of the survivor, for example, if the eligibility rules for the reliefs change or if the relievable assets are sold.
+Using a discretionary will trust on the first death can preserve valuable reliefs that might otherwise be lost if circumstances change before the second death – for example, if assets are sold or if the relief rules are altered.

 Complex tax and legal issues